Electric Cooker Installation Cost

 Electric Cooker Installation Prices

-The table below shows the prices you can expect to pay for various electric cooker installations.
-The labour costs given in this table reflect 1 to 2 hours or 2 to 3 hours based on the type of appliance being fitted.
+The table below shows the prices you can expect to pay for an electric cooker with installation.
+The labour costs in this table reflect a brand new installation.

-Appliance Type Price Range Labour Costs Average Total Cost
+Appliance Type Supply Cost Labour Costs Average Total Cost

 Want a custom price?